 The iPhone 5s was the hottest smartphone when it debuted in 2013.
 It was sleek, stylish, and featured new advancements like Touch ID.
 Matter of fact, the iPhone 5s was so popular, Apple continued manufacturing it for three years.
 Even so, most people STILL don’t know what the “S” in iPhone 5s stands for…

-And if you’re looking for a used iPhone, one of the most common ones you’ll find available is the iPhone 5s – its ubiquity goes to show just how popular the device was!
-But in 2020, should you still use the device – is it still a functional phone or are you better off with a newer, refurbished iPhone like the iPhone XR?
+And if you’re looking for a used iPhone, one of the most common ones you’ll find online is the iPhone 5s – its ubiquity goes to show just how popular the device was!
+But in 2020, should you still use the device – is it still a functional phone or are you better off with a newer,

 Let’s take a look at some of its most important features.